All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Evening (optional): Small bedtime protein snack if dinner was very light

-Because GLP-1 medications suppress hunger signals, do not wait until you feel hungry.
+Because GLP-1 medications suppress hunger signals, don't wait until you feel hungry.
 Set phone alarms at your snack times.
-Appetite-independent eating is essential during treatment.
+Appetite-independent eating is important during treatment.

 Snacks to Avoid